Syracuse–UConn rivalry: 2004

 In 2004 UConn joined the Big East conference as a football member starting an annual meeting with Syracuse.
 In the schools first meeting at the Carrier Dome in 2004, UConn quarterback Dan Orlovsky completed a school- and Big East-record 39 passes for a school-record 445 yards, in a 42–30 loss.

 Syracuse would later vacate wins from 2004, and 2006 for academic misconduct.

+Post Big east

 The 2012 matchup was the schools final meeting as Big East conference members, with Syracuse accepting an invite to the Atlantic Coast Conference and UConn joining the American Athletic Conference.
 The schools met again in 2016, and 2018 as non conference opponents.
 Recently the schools announced a four game series starting in 2022.
+In January 2023 it was announced that Syracuse has added UConn to its non conference schedule with a location to be determined at a later date.

 Coaching connection

-Former UConn head coach Randy Edsall and former offensive coordinator Frank Giufre both played football at Syracuse.
-Paul Pasqualoni served as head coach at Syracuse from 1991–2004 compiling a 104–59–1 record with the Orange.
-Pasqualoni became the head coach at UConn in 2011, only lasting two seasons with the huskies with a record of 10–18.
+Paul Pasqualoni served as head coach at Syracuse from 1991–2004, compiling a 104–59–1 record with the Orange.
+In 2004 the Orange defeated the Huskies 42–30 in the schools first meeting and Pasqualoni's last season as head coach of Syracuse.
+After head coach and Syracuse alum, Randy Edsall departed for Maryland in 2011, Pasqualoni was named head coach at UConn in 2011, in the same season he defeated his former Syracuse team by a score of 28–21.
+Pasqualoni lasted only two seasons with the huskies with a record of 10–18.
 While at UConn Pasqualoni hired his former offensive coordinator at Syracuse George DeLeone to work in the same role from 2011–2012.